-Generally, you or your employee must begin to receive distributions from a SIMPLE IRA by April 1 of the first year after the calendar year in which you or your employee reaches age 72 (if age 701/2 was attained after December 31, 2019).
+Generally, you or your employee must begin to receive distributions from a SIMPLE IRA by April 1 of the first year after the calendar year in which you or your employee reaches age 72 (if age 701/2 was reached after December 31, 2019).

 Note.
-Individuals who reach age 72 after December 31, 2024, may delay receiving their required minimum distribution until April 1 of the year following the year in which they turn age 73.
+Individuals who reach age 72 after December 31, 2022, may delay receiving their RMDs until April 1 of the year following the year in which they reach age 73.